grafana/Grafana-Alloy-for-Beginners/README.md

 ### Final configuration for the Prometheus and Loki pipelines

 **The Prometheus pipeline**
-1) scrapes metrics from the local Alloy collector and Postgres database,
+1) scrapes metrics from the local Alloy collector and Postgres database
-2) adds the label 'group' to all metrics with a value of 'infrastructure',
+2) adds the label 'group' to all metrics with a value of 'infrastructure'
 3) writes metrics to the Mimir database.

 ```